IBM/z_ansible_collections_samples/cics/cmci/override_failure/README.md

-# Customising when a CMCI module should fail
+# Customizing when a CMCI module should fail

 This sample playbook demonstrates how to override the default failure criteria of the CMCI modules.